cDanowski/smle/documentation/SMLE_Manual.md

 ![Create from Template - Instantiate Template](images/create_from_Template_fill_template.png)*Create from Template - Instantiate Template*

 The embedded frame characterizes the selected *Hydrolab Conductivity Sensor* as a **Physical System** offering appropriate editable properties for its sensor description.
-Other *description types / sensor types* are **Physical Component** and **Discovery Profile**, whose roles will be explained in section [Create new SensorML Document](#create-new-sensorml-documents).
+Another *description type / sensor type* is **Physical Component**, whose roles will be explained in section [Create new SensorML Document](#create-new-sensorml-documents).
 The **edit view** provides editable fields within the mentioned embedded frame.
 By default, some descriptive properties (such as the field ***Description***) are hidden from the user.
 To show all editable properties, you have to check the respective ***Show all*** field located at the top of the frame.
 Via the ***Reset*** button on its right, all manual edits can be reset to their initial state.

 Concerning the editable fields, the embedded frame first contains an area with basic general properties such as ***GML ID*** or the ***Identifier***.
 If specified earlier, the ***Value*** property of ***Identifier*** stores the unique identifier, which can still be modified.
 Other thematically related properties are grouped by inner cyanish coloured collapsible elements.
 E.g. in the upper figure there are two collapsible sections visible, first the collapsed ***Keywords*** section and second the expanded ***Identification*** section.
 On expansion, they reveal editable properties.